Acts of Bravery at Dance Camp Wales

 - Dance Camp Wales is a scary place for me.
 I don’t feel safe at Dance Camp because there’s sort of an assumption that everyone has fewer boundaries and it’s considered normal to touch or hug people without consent and unexpectedly, especially if you think you know them, and since I’ve been attending since I was 3 years old, many people think they know me.

 My being here is an act of bravery.
-Leaving my circle is an act of bravery.
+Leaving my circle2 is an act of bravery.
 Even leaving my tent is an act of bravery.

 - I may be surly and/or growl at people.